imprisonedmind/homebrew-skuld/README.md

 # homebrew-skuld (Skuld Tap)

-This is the public Homebrew tap for the Skuld CLI.
+This is the public Homebrew tap for the Skuld CLI (macOS preferred).

 - Install:
   - `brew tap imprisonedmind/skuld`